jingyu-xiang/blog/README.md

 <br/>

 2. used thread pool to update view counts for articles:
    * update view counts would be time-consuming, and may trigger exceptions.
-But it should not affect user viewing the article
+But it should not affect users viewing the article
-   * apply optimistic when upating viewcount to achieve thread safty
+   * applied optimistic lock when upating viewcount to achieve thread safty
    ```
    update ms_article set view_count=100 where view_count={viewCount} and id={article.getId()}
    ```